Getting Started On Instagram For Business

 A few Instagram post tools to consider are:

-- Ask a question or tell a story that will increase the likelihood that viewers will comment.
+- Ask a question or tell a story that will attract the viewers.

 - Incorporate emoji or social media lingo.

-- Use hashtags to help Instagram users find your content.
+- Use hashtags to help Instagram users find your profile.

 Explore the various Instagram post types